TriForceX/JediKnightPlus/launcher/README.md

 Simple tool to launch **Jedi Knight Plus Mod** dedicated server.

 # About
 This is an additional tool (not required) i made a lot of years ago to learn some **C++**.
 The purpose was to improve the way to load commands before server launch (like the bash method).
-This was made to work on *Windows* only (but it can be easily ported to *Linux*) and works together with **JK2 Binaries** (jk2mp.exe or jk2ded.exe) or any dedicated server executable.
+This was made to work on *Windows* only (but it can be easily ported to *Linux*) and works together with **JK2 Binaries** (jk2mp.exe or jk2ded.exe) or any server executables and mods.

 # Build
 Due i reduced some code and changed few functions, to generate the main file `jkplus_launcher.exe` you should use *Visual Studio C++ 11 or higher*.
 To build it just follow the next steps: